michealmunson/michealmunson.github.io/01_Ketosis.md

 ---
 layout: page
-title: Metabolism
+title: On Ketosis
-permalink: /metabolism/
+permalink: /ketosis/
 order: 1
 ---

-{% for post in site.categories.Metabolism %}
+{% for post in site.categories.Ketosis %}
 <span>{{ post.date | date_to_string }}</span> &nbsp; <a href="{{ post.url }}">{{ post.title }}</a>
 {% endfor %}